 Lips long un-kissed, passion hidden by hair,

-I long-rued my troubled muse: late my care;
+I long-rued my troubled muse: late this care;

 unassuaged guilt, how far can this sinner fall?

 Boarding school friends, we agree to meet:

-significant that time spent – much to ask and say.
+significant time spent – much to ask and say.

 Amsterdam to Dublin for your anguish-event: